VocabHunter/vocabhunter.github.io/download.md

 # Windows

 Open up the Zip file and run the ``VocabHunter.bat`` file found in the ``bin`` directory.

+# What to Do Now

+Once you've installed the system and started it up you can begin hunting for vocab.
+See the [help](/help) page for a guide to using VocabHunter.

 # Information for Techies